Jortiz07/grassroots-easy-steps/docs/README.md

 * TomTom Map API [API Info](https://developer.tomtom.com/maps-api)
   Provides map titles for the app and zoom functionality.
+  Without it our map titles wont be displayed.

 * TomTom Search API [API Info](https://developer.tomtom.com/search-api)
    Provide the address search feature.
+   Without it we will not be able to track addresses.

 * TomTom Routing API [API Info](https://developer.tomtom.com/routing-api)
    Allows the app to route from point A-Z.
+   Without it the app will not be able to create the a route to visit the addresses given efficiently.

 [Alternatives](alternative.md)